Aspirin- the wonder drug

 - Hangover- Partying and a little too much to drink last night?
 Tow aspirin before bed will at least help to lessen the severity of your morning hangover.
 And to help with the morning headache, take another two.
 But do not take acetaminophen when you’ve been drinking because it can destroy your liver!

-So now you know a little more about aspirin and the positives and negatives of taking it.
+So now you know a little more about aspirin and diabetes and the positives and negatives of taking it.
 A small dosage baby aspirin can help to lower your blood sugar too.
 While it may not be enough to give you the numbers that you need, you may need a booster and this works best!

 Thank you for reading and if you have any questions or would like to leave any comments, please feel free to do so below.
 Have a happy and a healthy!